Prior-Lab-Durham-University/carbonara/README.md

 Use this route for the most complete Carbonara workflow.

-The full setup supports:
+The full workflow is designed for users who want to interactively control the model and analyse results as they are produced.
+It supports:

-- interactive or guided selection of flexible regions;
+- guided selection of flexible regions;
 - user-defined flexible and fixed sections;
 - multimers and rigid-body rotations;
 - distance constraints such as disulfides, contact predictions, NMR-like distances, crosslinks, or FRET-style measurements;